 Buying your first home is exciting.
 The experience can also be a bit confusing when obtaining your home financing.
 While it may seem that the decisions about financing end at the mortgage closing, that’s not necessarily the best tactic for your finances.

 A mortgage is a long-term commitment.
 Rather than a one-and-done transaction, it’s a commitment that’s worth frequent review to determine if a new mortgage, or “refinance,” is beneficial to you.

 When you refinance a mortgage, you pay off the remaining balance on an existing home loan and take out another mortgage.
 There are several potential reasons for refinancing and also factors to consider before deciding if it is worth it to refinance your mortgage.

 Lower your monthly payment.

 The most obvious reason homeowners refinance their mortgage is to take advantage of a lower interest rate.
 When mortgage rates drop, refinancing will reduce your monthly payment and leave you more room in your budget for other expenses or to boost your savings.

 How much do rates have to drop to make it worthwhile to refinance?
-The rule of thumb used to be that it’s only worth refinancing if you can reduce your interest rate by at least 2%.
+The rule of thumb used to be that it’s only worth refinancing if you can reduce your interest rate by at least 1%.
 Today, many borrowers find that even as low as a .50% lower rate reduction can be enough of a reason to refinance.

 Say you have a 30-year fixed-rate mortgage with an interest rate of 5.00% on a $200,000 home.
 Your principal and interest payment is $1,073.
 If you refinance that same loan at 4.25%, your monthly payment will drop to $984, which over the life of a 30 year loan will save you over $32,000 in additional interest payments.